 Causes of Car Accidents

 There are many causes of car accidents; some are within a driver's control and some are not.
-On the Kansas City roadways, common causes range from a driver being distracted, tired or under the influence of alcohol to reckless driving and other traffic violations.
-Being aware of these risk factors enables you to drive more defensively to avoid being involved in a car accident.
+On the Kansas City roadways, common causes range from a driver being distracted, tired, or under the influence of alcohol to reckless driving and other traffic violations.

 Distractions, Alcohol, Fatigue Impact Driver Response